queso-fuego/amateuros/README.md

 Current Standing:
 -----------------
-- ASM -> C conversion is complete (sans the bootsector/2ndstage bootloader).
-The OS from initial kernel boot onward is in C, and further development should continue to be so.
 - 32bit protected mode, all ring 0, no paging (yet).
 Will probably stick to ring 0 only when/if it's set up, and plan on paging and memory management in the nearish future.
 - No interrupts (yet).
 This is really a basic almost functioning shell of a start of an OS, for now.
 - Vesa Bios Extensions used, for 1920x1080 32bpp mode.
 This is set up in 2ndstage.asm, and can be changed as needed, if a desired resolution/bpp is found on your qemu setup.